AccountaBee/AccountaBee_Frontend/README.md

 1. On your iOS device, download expo client from the app store
 2. Open the expo app and click on profile
-3. Sign in with the following credentials
+3. Sign in to expo with the following credentials:

     • Username: teambee2008@gmail.com

     • Password: 123456

 4. On the profile page under published projects, click on accountabee
 5. Sign up for an AccountaBee account or log in.
 You now have access to AccountaBee!

 ## Authors